GraphQLSwift/GraphQL/README.md

 ## Encoding Results

 If you encode a `GraphQLResult` with an ordinary `JSONEncoder`, there are no guarantees that the field order will match the query, violating the [GraphQL spec](https://spec.graphql.org/June2018/#sec-Serialized-Map-Ordering).
 To preserve this order, `GraphQLResult` should be encoded using the `GraphQLJSONEncoder` provided by this package.

 ## Support

-This package supports Swift versions in [alignment with Swift NIO](https://github.com/apple/swift-nio?tab=readme-ov-file#swift-versions).
+This package aims to support the previous three Swift versions.

 For details on upgrading to new major versions, see [MIGRATION](MIGRATION.md).